e-qualities/Spring-Netflix-Cloud/README.md

 We show this in the [`address.service`](./address.service) and [`address.service.client`](./address.service.client) projects as desribed below.

 ### Address Service Changes

+❗️**Note:** In this branch we have disabled the changes described below.
+This will make testing Hystrix very difficult.
+If you want to test and understand Hystrix read this section on the [`master-with-zuul-hystrix`](https://github.com/e-qualities/Spring-Netflix-Cloud/tree/master-with-zuul-hystrix)-branch ❗️

 To show Hystrix in action, we need a failing service.
 Therefore, we have modified the [`RESTEndpoint`](./address.service/src/main/java/com/sap/cloud/address/service/RESTEndpoint) class of `address.service` slightly to now fail randomly using the following block: